 Fortis College is committed to maintaining a healthy and safe learning environment that promotes responsibility and respect in matters of sexual conduct.
 Since Title IX/VAWA offenses are a violation of trust and respect they are prohibited and will not be tolerated.
 This policy applies to academic, educational, co-curricular, and off-campus conduct.
 Title IX/VAWA offenses include sexual harassment, rape and sexual assault, domestic violence, dating violence and stalking.
 Fortis College will support and assist victims of sexual violence by directing them to community resources for medical care, counseling and to local law enforcement.
 Fortis College will investigate student complaints, and a student who has committed a Title IX offense will be subject to the school's Disciplinary Action Policy which could result in dismissal from school.
-The Disciplinary Action Policy can be found on page 77 and the Termination or Expulsion Policy can be found at page 78 of this Catalog.
+The Disciplinary Action Policy and the Termination or Expulsion Policy can be found in this Catalog.
 Fortis College will provide students with educational materials on Title IX/VAWA to promote prevention and awareness.
 Ongoing prevention and awareness campaigns will occur during the year.